Let's Plan in Place!

 Kindness, humanity and safe connection can go a long way towards improving health and well-being.
 In this important time of social or physical distancing to keep ourselves and each other healthy, we can still reach to a neighbor, a co-worker, or a community member to stay connected.
 Here are some thoughts:

 - Check In.
 Just a simple hello by email, text or by phone can help lift the feelings of isolation or helplessness;

 - Share a meal.
-For some shopping may be difficult; for others a reliable food source a concern as businesses close.
-Consider dropping off a meal or ordering take out to be delivered safety at the door.
-You can also check with your local food back about donating food or making a financial contribution.
+For some shopping may be difficult; many others may not have a reliable food source.
+Consider dropping off a meal safety at your neighbor's door.
+You can check with your local food bank about making a financial contribution.
 See details in Tools & Resources below.

 - Connect with adults most at risk.
 Check in with adults with chronic and serious illness to see if they have a supply of their regular medications and can still access vital services and treatments.
-Help connect adults to needed resources by phone, if needed.
+Call local town/city services to help connect adults to needed resources.

 See Tools & Resources listed below

 Planning Tools & Resources

 The Honoring Choices Partners share the latest COVID-19 related planning tools and information for care providers and consumers.
 Scroll down to learn what our Partners are doing to help adults & families in their communities!